Dherse/masterproef/content/2_ecosystem.typ

 == Programming languages as a tool <sec_language_tool>

 #info-box(kind: "definition", footer: [ Adapted from @noauthor_imperative_2020 ])[
     *Imperativeness* refers to whether the program specifies the expected results of the computation (declarative) or the steps needed to perform this computation (imperative).
-These differences may be understood as the difference between _what_ and _how_, or what the program should do and how it should do it.
+These differences may be understood as the difference between _what_ the program should do and _how_ it should do it.
 ]

 Programming languages, in the most traditional sense, are tools used to express _what_ and, depending on its imperativeness and paradigm, _how_ a device should perform a task.
 A device in this context, means any device that is capable of performing sequential operations, such as a processor, a microcontroller or another device.
 However, programming languages are not limited to programming computers, but are increasingly used for other tasks.
 So-called #gloss("dsl", long: true, suffix: [s]) are languages designed for specific purposes that may intersect with traditional computing or describe traditional computing tasks, but can also extend beyond traditional computing. @dsl[s] can be used to program digital devices such as @fpga[s], but also to program and simulate analog systems such as @verilog-ams or @spice.